superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 You should also look at the Media Gallery on the mod distribution site where you downloaded this mod from.

+## Consume/Use
+If you can do it using items in your backpack, then you can now also do it by including items in nearby storage crates, vehicles, drones, workstations, collectors, etc.

+## Organise
+In addition, you can easily Push and Pull to and from any of those sources to nearby crates, for excellent inventory management.

+**Quick start:** Install, open your Backpack by itself, and look for the **Useables** window next to it — it shows your best healing, food, and drink items, pulled from your extended inventory.

 ## 💾 What to download
+This version is for 7 Days to Die v3, which is why the mod is called 'Beyond Storage 3'.

 - V3: Use the main download for the latest version of 7 Days to Die v3.x (all builds)
 - V2: For older versions of the game, like 7 Days v2.x, see Old Files section